NYUAD-IM/Software-Art-Text/WeeklySchedule.md

     - [Here Are A Few Ways GPT-3 Can Go Wrong](https://techcrunch.com/2020/08/07/here-are-a-few-ways-gpt-3-can-go-wrong/)
     - [GPT Crush (look through some examples)](http://gptcrush.com/)

-- **SKETCH - Create** a short text by training GPT-2 on your own input text.
+- **Create** a short text by training GPT-2 on your own input text.
 You can copy the Colab below
   - [Finetuning GPT-2 on your own text Colab](https://colab.research.google.com/drive/1qu0yGoPOGf7_UIdenz--uDZrUl-lbO4K?usp=sharing)
-  - **Add** a link to your Colab to the [Sketches Spreadsheet](https://docs.google.com/spreadsheets/d/1r7vP1i6M4yef5M0_E-yHuoVpyYvxM1T05yCEytOVe4E/edit?usp=sharing) (login to your NYU Google account to access)
+  - **Submit** a link to your Colab via Brightspace->Assignments->Sketch 4

 ### Week 3.2 (2/9)